 The reason I like plastic more is because you can see when the roots have formed.
 After you pack the plastic with moss all around the wound, wrap it with more see-through plastic to create pressure against the cut.
 If there is a void between the moss and the cut, the roots might not develop.

 Step 5: Making holes in plastic

 Make one or two incisions at the bottom of the plastic.
 The plastic tends to get very wet from the rain running down the bark into the plastic.
 If you are not careful, the water will collect inside.

 It is important to make a few cuts at the bottom of the plastic to get the water out.
 Depending on the species, it might take a while for it to root.
 In that case, you will need to make an incision at the top so you can water the roots through the plastic.

 After a while, the cambium layer will start to form at the top of the remaining bark and this will produce new roots.

-You will be able to see a white root tips as they grow through the moss and come out to the plastic.
+You will be able to see white root tips as they grow through the moss and come out to the plastic.
 When you see a lot of white roots, you can remove the plastic and cut the tree with the saw.

 Your final step would be planting it into a nursery pot.
-After a year or two when the tree has established, you would be able to clean up the roots and repot it the regular way.
+After a year or two when the tree has been established, you would be able to clean up the roots and repot it the regular way.